DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Related Work

 \section{Related Work}

-\textbf{Auto-tuning}, in general, can be formulated as a parameter optimization problem that looks for an optimal parameter to minimize a loss function subject to a given controller. {It can be considered as a special case of learning for control, where the structure of the controller comes from physics (e.g., by Lyapunov or conventional design) rather than a generic neural network.} If the system model is available, then one can leverage the model information to infer optimal parameter choice, e.g., using gradient descent~\cite{parwana2021recursive,cheng2022difftune,cheng2023difftuneplus,kumar2021diffloop}.
+\textbf{Auto-tuning}, in general, can be formulated as a parameter optimization problem that looks for an optimal parameter to minimize a loss function subject to a given controller. {It can be considered as a special case of learning for control, where the structure of the controller comes from physics (e.g., by Lyapunov or conventional design) rather than a generic neural network.} If the system model is available, one can leverage the model information to infer optimal parameter choice, e.g., using gradient descent~\cite{parwana2021recursive,cheng2022difftune,cheng2023difftuneplus,kumar2021diffloop}.
 If the model is unavailable, then one needs to query the system's performance from a chosen set of parameters to determine the next choice of the parameter.
-For example, the authors of~\cite{berkenkamp2016safe,duivenvoorden2017constrained} propose to use Bayesian optimization to search for an optimal parameter by treating the mapping from parameter to loss as a Gaussian process.
+For example, the authors of~\cite{berkenkamp2016safe,duivenvoorden2017constrained} use Bayesian optimization to search for an optimal parameter by treating the mapping from parameter to loss as a Gaussian process.
 The parameters are iteratively chosen as the minimizer with the maximum likelihood.
+In~\cite{song2022policy}, a policy search method is proposed to select high-level decision variables or parameters for MPC automatically.
 The authors of~\cite{loquercio2022autotune} use the Metropolis-Hastings sampling to generate random parameters and selectively keep one parameter at each trial to continue the sampling procedure.
 A data-driven approach is proposed in~\cite{edwards2021automatic}, which consists of a system identification module, an objective specification module, and a feedback control synthesis module, where the controller is optimized end-to-end using Bayesian optimization.
-Such an approach has been applied to control a challenging soft robot platform~\cite{null2023automatically}.
+This method is applied to control a challenging soft robot platform~\cite{null2023automatically}.